OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Dynamic Analysis

-The purpose of dynamically analysing authentication mechanisms is to make sure an important number of login attempts cannot be made to guess credentials.
+The purpose of dynamically analysing authentication mechanisms is to make sure a significant number of login attempts cannot be made to guess credentials.

 To test the level of confidence the authentication mechanism provides in an app, automation is often the preferred way.
 Many tools can be used, including scripts and proxies; the choice for the relevant tool may differ depending upon the situation.
-For this demo, we'll use a proxy (Burp Suite Free edition).
+For this test case, we'll use an interception proxy (Burp Suite).
 Burp Suite offers a module dedicated to such attacks called 'Intruder' (more information can be found from Burp Suite official documentation at [Burp Suite official documentation](https://portswigger.net/burp/help/ "Burp Suite official documentation")):

   - start Burp Suite;
   - create a new project (or open an existing one);